-Generally the top 3 positions on a search engine are paid advertising and those positions can costs thousands of dollars per month.
-The good news is there are many ways to promote your business for free or on the cheap – as long as you have a person committed to the task.
+Generally, the top 3 positions on a search engine are paid advertising and those positions can cost thousands of dollars per month.
+The good news is there are many ways to promote your business for free or on the cheap – if you have a person committed to the task.

 A good place to start for marketing bird control as a service – even if you don’t have a website – is through free directory listings.
-Even yellowpages.com offers a free basic listing on their site.
-You might visit your local newspapers’ website – they generally post business listings for free.
+Yelp.com, yellowpages.com offer free basic listings.
+You also might visit your local newspapers’ website – they generally post business listings for free.
 Another example, Craigslist.org, is heavily used and free to post your services.

 While many have realized that there has been a shift from traditional print advertising to online, some print advertising techniques still have their place as an effective tool.
 Local newspapers, organizational newsletters, and other community opportunities still prove to be effective.